nosinovacao/floki/README.md

 ![Floki Diagram](images/floki.png)

 [Loki](https://github.com/grafana/loki) has [Promtail](https://github.com/grafana/loki/tree/master/pkg/promtail) which is an agent that installs itself in every k8s cluster nodes and collects the pods logs and sends them to Loki.
 Since we use the [ELK Stack](https://www.elastic.co/pt/products/) in our infrastructure, each k8s node has the [Filebeat](https://www.elastic.co/pt/products/beats/filebeat) agent running for log collection, so by using Promtail, we are effectively duplicating the functionality.
-To avoid this, we have created Floki, wich subscribes to our Kafka logging topics, orders the logs and sends them to Loki.
+To avoid this, we have created Floki, which subscribes to our Kafka logging topics, orders the logs and sends them to Loki.

 <!-- GETTING STARTED -->
 ## Getting Started